Airblader/jsava/README.md

 5. No member variable shall ever be initialized with `undefined`.
 Instead, the correct default value shall be taken, i.e. a simple `Number` member will be `0` while any complex object will default to `null`.
 6. If any implementation -- or its behavior -- differs from the original Java code, there shall be comments if necessary.
-7. Inner classes, especially those requiring a reference to the enclosing class, shall be initialized with `null` as a member (with corresponding annotations) and be defined in the enclosing class's constructor using `jsava.Utils.createAnonymousClass` (see example in `jsava.util.HashMap`).

 ### Exceptions

-1. See `jsava.lang.RuntimeException` for an example on how to define a simple exception only capsulating a sub class with a new name.
+1. See `jsava.lang.RuntimeException` for an example on how to define a simple exception only encapsulating a subclass with a new name.
 2. Since Javascript can only catch anything that is thrown, the following pattern shall be used to catch exceptions in a similar manner to Java: